apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-You should not feel compelled to remove use of queues, locks, or other
+You should not feel compelled to remove the use of queues, locks, or other
 forms of manual synchronization to integrate with Swift's concurrency system.
 However, most types are not inherently thread-safe.
 As a general rule, if a type isn't already thread-safe, attempting to make
 it `Sendable` should not be your first approach.
-It is often much easier to try other techniques first, falling back to
+It is often easier to try other techniques first, falling back to
 manual synchronization only when truly necessary.

 #### Sendable Reference Types

 It is possible for reference types to be validated as `Sendable` without
-the `unchecked` qualifier.
-But, this can only be done under very narrow circumstances.
+the `unchecked` qualifier, but this is only done under very narrow circumstances.

-To allow a checked `Sendable` conformance a class:
+To allow checked `Sendable` conformance, a class:

 - Must be `final`
 - Cannot inherit from another class other than `NSObject`